Sunil Ariyaratne: Career

 At the age of 11, he wrote a school play named Amal Biso.
 Then, in 1961 at the age of 16, Ariyaratne published a collection of short stories called Ähinsakayo.
-Then in 1963, he wrote a poetry collection called Api Okkoma, historical novel Alakeshwara in 1964 and a poetic tale Siyothunta Rekawal in 1965.
-He produced the play Deyyo which was written by his elder brother Thilakaratne Kuruwita Bandara.
+In 1963, he wrote a collection of poems called 'Api Okkoma', a historical novel, 'Alakeshwara', in 1964 and a poetic tale, 'Siyothunta Rekawal', in 1965.
+He also produced the play, Deyyo', which was written by his elder brother Thilakaratne Kuruwita Bandara.

-While as an undergraduate at Vidyodaya, Ariyaratne polished his ability where he wrote a novel Jeewithaya Geethayak Wewa in 1969.
-After graduating in 1971, he published a poetry book, Dolosmahe Pahana along with closest friends Buddadasa Galappaththi and Jayalath Manoratne.
+While as an undergraduate at Vidyodaya in 1969, Ariyaratne polished his ability where he wrote a novel, 'Jeewithaya Geethayak Wewa'.
+After graduating in 1971, he published a poetry book, 'Dolosmahe Pahana along with two of his closest friends Buddadasa Galappaththi and Jayalath Manoratne.
 He wrote several lyrics such as Pahan Kanda (1983), Yathra (1984), Pembara lanka (1990), Madhu Badun (1994), Adaheraya (2004) and Shwetha Rathriya (2012).

-He is an accomplished lyricist who wrote several songs for popular artists such as Nanda Malini, W.D.
+Ariyaratne is an accomplished lyricist who wrote several songs for popular artists such as Nanda Malini, W.D.
 Amaradeva and Victor Rathnayake.
-Some popular lyrics made by Ariyaratne include: Me guru pare, Podiduwage sina welai, Buddhanu Bhawena, Oba themei kiya bayyai, Api ethata ethata pa nagala, Viyo ge gayana, Yalu bala sande and Ane kurulu kooduwata gahanna ape.
+Some popular lyrics made by him include: Me guru pare, Podiduwage sina welai, Buddhanu Bhawena, Oba themei kiya bayyai, Api ethata ethata pa nagala, Viyo ge gayana, Yalu bala sande and Ane kurulu kooduwata gahanna ape.

-In 1970, Ariyaratne excelled his career towards cinema direction by producing first short film Sara Gee and then Dushkara Kriya in 1976.
-His maiden cinema direction came through 1978 full-length feature film Anupama.
+In 1970, Ariyaratne extended his repertoire towards cinema, by producing his first short film Sara Gee and subsequently another short film, Dushkara Kriya six years later in 1976.
+His maiden feature length direction came through 1978 feature film Anupama.
 With the help of Ranjith Palansuriya, Ariyaratne produced two blockbuster films, Sarungale (1979) and Siribo Aiya (1980).

-As an author, he won a State literary award for the book on Baila and Kapirigngna.
+As an author, he won a State Literary Award for the book on Baila and Kapirigngna.
 In 1985, he wrote several research papers and publications on "Gramophone Era", "Kerol Pasam Kantharu", "Mahinda Prabanda", "Manawasinghe Geetha Prabanda", "Purana Sinhala Nadagam", "Gandarwa Apadana", "Sinhala Chithrapati Geethawali".
-In 1991, he wrote book Demala Sahithya Ithihasaya and then translated Tamil folktales Ramayanaya in 1994.
+In 1991, he wrote book Demala Sahithya Ithihasaya and then translated Tamil folktale Ramayanaya in 1994.
 He also translated the Garcia Lorca's play Yerma along with Ediriweera Sarachchandra.